johnclary/atd-vz-data/atd-vzd/data_model_readme.md

 #### Import data

-0. BEFORE YOU IMPORT DATA, make sure to disable the debug notices!
+⚠️ BEFORE YOU IMPORT DATA, make sure to disable the debug notices!
 The `psql` commands below take care of this automatically.
-If using a different SQL client, do this before you import:
+If using a different SQL client, do this before you import 👇 ⚠️

 ```sql
 SET client_min_messages TO WARNING;
 ```

-1. Download `crashes.csv` and `units.csv` from the Drive folder and save them in this directory (`/atd-vzd`). into the `db.
-Import each file into the DB (this'll take a few minutes)
+Download `crashes.csv` and `units.csv` from the Drive folder and save them in this directory (`/atd-vzd`). mport each file into `cris_crashes` and `cris_units`, respectively.
+This will take a few minutes.

 ```shell
 # import crashes into db.cris_crashes